Fate Adventure (FA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Fate Adventure Historical Price

-According to the latest data gathered on Fate Adventure live price page, the current price of Fate Adventure is 0.228441USD.
-The circulating supply of Fate Adventure(FA) is 4.07M FA , giving it a market capitalization of $930.01K.
+According to the latest data gathered on Fate Adventure live price page, the current price of Fate Adventure is 0.213073USD.
+The circulating supply of Fate Adventure(FA) is 4.07M FA , giving it a market capitalization of $868.85K.

 How Does Fate Adventure (FA) Price Prediction Module Work?